DO YOU REALLY WANT TO SUCCEED IN THE MUSIC BUSINESS?

 DROPPING THE BALL (Not paying attention to the details)

-Promoting your music is a major undertaking.
+Music Promotion is a major undertaking.
 It is not enough to make great music and wait for the masses to show up to the show.

 You are going to need to look at the whole picture here, and that means that everything related to your music, your brand; your product, needs to be on point.